For there are three that testify in heaven, the Father, the Word, and the Holy Spirit, and these three are one.

 I would not have you mistake that place in the epistle of John the apostle where he says, 'There are three witnesses: the Spirit, and the water, and the blood: and the three are one.'.... if we will inquire into the things signified I by these, there not unreasonably comes into our thoughts the Trinity itself, which is the one, only, true, supreme God, Father and Son and Holy Spirit, of whom it could most truly be said, "There are three witnesses, and the three are one:" so that by the term 'Spirit' we should understand God the Father to be signified; as indeed it was concerning the worshipping of Him that the Lord was speaking, when He said, "God is a Spirit:" by the term, 'blood,' the Son; because "the Word was made flesh:" and by the term 'water,' the Holy Spirit; as, when Jesus spoke of the water which He would give to them that thirst, the evangelist saith, "But this said He of the Spirit which they that believed on Him were to receive....And if in any other way this depth of mystery which we read in John's epistle can be expounded and understood agreeably with the Catholic faith, which neither confounds nor divides the Trinity, neither believes the substances diverse nor denies that the persons are three, it is on no account to be rejected" (Contra Maximinum Arianum, 22)

 Augustine's gymnastics concerning 1 John 5:8, make it quite plain that he had never heard of 1 John 5:7.
 If he had heard of 1 John 5:7, there would have been no need for him to try and turn the Spirit, water, and blood, into the Trinity.
 He never mentions 1 John 5:7 in his commentary on 1 John but must rather try and turn the next verse into some kind of Trinitarian interpretation.
 But we see here already the zealousness toward the newly developed Trinitarian doctrine had prompted Augustine to mystically interpret 1 John 5:8 in a very violent manner in order to promote Trinitarianism.
-Augustine's interpretation of 1 John 5:8 shows us that he never heard of 1 John 5:7 and it also helps us see just how 1 John 5:7 was created.
+Augustine's interpretation of 1 John 5:8 shows us that he never heard of 1 John 5:7 and it also helps us see just how 1 John 5:7 was probably created.

 7. Disinformation: Dishonest Propaganda

 Unfortunately, the universal awareness of this counterfeit text has led to a mass of disinformation perpetuated by dishonest folks who don't like the facts.
 There is an abundance of false claims and disinformation being spread concerning 1 John 5:7.
 Many of these claims are noticeably without documentary support and many of those who do provide documentary support do so very dishonestly to make it appear they have evidence when they really have nothing.
 Some claim the Comma is found in "numerous" manuscripts but do not identify these manuscripts or tell you that the manuscripts in question are very late Latin manuscripts.
-What these folks forget to mention is that the Comma is found in Greek manuscripts only at a very late date, or they forget to tell you the Comma was written in margin at a later date, or, they conveniently forget to inform you it is only found in Latin, not Greek manuscripts, etc. etc. It is not found in numerous Greek manuscripts.
+What these folks forget to mention is that the Comma is only found in Greek manuscripts at a very late date, or they forget to tell you the Comma was written in the margin at a later date, or, they conveniently forget to inform you it is only found in Latin, not Greek manuscripts, etc. etc. It is not found anywhere in numerous early Greek manuscripts.
 It is found in a few early Latin manuscripts dating from the fifth century and all of them just happen to have originated in the same locality.

 The facts are overwhelming that John was not the author of these words and this verse is a counterfeit.
 Since the evidence is beyond dispute, this verse no longer appears in modern translations.